 A Male Figure, possibly a Bodhisattva or Devata, fresco fragment from a Buddhist Wall Painting

-U.S. Office of Alien Property Custodian, New York, by 1943 [1];
+Sequestered from Yamanaka & Co. by the U.S. Office of the Alien Property Custodian, New York, 1943;

 Yamanaka and Company, Collection of Chinese and Other Far Eastern Art (New York: John B. Watkins Company, 1943), fig. 390, unpaginated, (repro.).